huhailinguist/huhailinguist.github.io/teaching/index.md

 Additionally:

-- An excellent website with information on graduate programs, jobs, internships etc. in linguistics: [LINGUISY List](https://linguistlist.org/)
+- An excellent website with information on graduate programs, jobs, internships etc. in linguistics: [LINGUIST List](https://linguistlist.org/)